TashaSkyUp/simple-ml-demo-1/docs/SESSION_MANAGEMENT.md

 ## Overview

 The Interactive CNN Trainer includes powerful session management capabilities that allow you to save and restore complete training sessions, including your model architecture, training data, and most importantly - your trained model weights.
+This feature is fully implemented and working in the current version.

 ## What Gets Saved